Google says it will volunteer top officials to testify before congressional committees - ExBulletin

 Google says it will volunteer top officials to testify before congressional committees

-Google said it has notified the Legacy Commission that it will voluntarily bring Kent Walker, president and chief legal officer for global affairs, and Richard Gingras, vice president of news, to meetings with the commission.
-The schedule is still undecided.

-A Google spokesperson said in a statement, “We always aim to work constructively with Canadian parliamentarians and the Canadian government on regulatory issues.
+A Google spokesperson said in a statement that it always aims to work constructively with Canadian parliamentarians and the Canadian government on regulatory issues.

-Walker and Gingras did not respond to a subpoena by the committee earlier this month.
+Walker and Gingras had declined a subpoena from the commission earlier this month.

-Sabrina Geremia, head of Google Canada, took her place, but Google said it was aware that the committee’s MP would continue to seek answers.
+The head of Google Canada appeared in his place, but Google said it was aware that the committee’s MP would continue to seek answers.

-Sabrina Jeremiah, head of Google Canada, appears via videoconference as a witness before the Heritage Committee in Ottawa on March 6.
-(Sean Kilpatrick/The Canadian Press)

 Liberal lawmakers recently voiced their dissatisfaction with Google and Meta, which own Facebook and Instagram.

 On February 9th, Google launched a five-week test, limiting news access to less than 4% of Canadian users.
-The affected user was unable to view news links in Google’s search engine and in his Discover panel on his Android phone.
+The affected user was unable to view news links on Google’s search engine and his Discover panel on his Android phone.

 The company says the test applies to all types of news, including content produced by Canadian broadcasters and newspapers.

-Meta announced last week that it would block news on Facebook and Instagram if the government’s proposed online news law was passed in its current form.
+Meta announced last week that it would block news on Facebook and Instagram if the government proposed passing an online news law in its current form.

-Tech giants such as Meta and Google have long fought against elements of the proposed law.
-The bill would require Canadian media companies, which may include CBC, to negotiate deals to compensate them for linking to or repurposing online content.
-Google says it would rather pay the media fund.
+Tech giants such as Meta and Google have long fought against the proposed law.
+The bill would require Canadian media companies to negotiate deals to compensate them for linking to or repurposing online content.

 Canada’s major media companies and the Liberal federal government have backed the bill, which they say would level the playing field for tech companies and news outlets competing for advertising dollars.